How to protect 21 Valley accounts — manage beneficiaries in-branch, fund a trust in-branch, and file claims through Valley's Valley Wealth & Trust

 Valley offers 21 consumer accounts that interact with estate planning in distinct ways.
 Of those, 19 can name a trust as beneficiary or be retitled into a trust.
 Understanding the transfer methods available for each account type helps families keep assets out of probate and ensure they pass to the right people.

-Beneficiary designations at Valley can be managed in branch, by mail, and by phone, typically taking 15-30 minutes.
+Valley lets account holders update beneficiary designations in branch, by mail, and by phone, typically taking 15-30 minutes.
 Trust funding is also available, allowing families to retitle accounts into the name of a revocable living trust.

 Valley provides specific procedures for both proactive estate planning and filing claims after a death.